Jet-Security-Team/DevSecOps-Assessment-Framework-ENG/README.md

 4. If secure development practices at **all** stages 0–5 are implemented at least 80%, the target stage may be “Expert” or “Ultimate.”

 > Practices at lower levels of the pyramid have higher implementation priority than those at higher levels.

-### DAF practices and requirements

-This part of DAF contains various practices and evaluation criteria - “True” and “False” for stage 0, and “Implemented”, “Partially Implemented”, and “Not Implemented” for stage 1 and above.
-Practices are grouped into subdomains, and subdomains into domains.
-To achieve compliance with a given maturity stage, one or more practices may need to be implemented.

-Mapping for standards is done for practices where applicable.

 ## How to use the Framework